Founder and Executive Director

-Darcie Goodwin currently works as an international marketing / communications consultant for clients including FedEx Express, Nike, and Think Global.
+Darcie Goodwin currently works as Senior Director, Advancement Communications at the College of Charleston.
 Her previous experience includes serving as Communications Manager for FedEx Express in China and traveling the globe with ORBIS International, where she handled media relations and communications.
 She has also held positions at the Oklahoma Department of Commerce; US Asia Commercial Development; the Taipei YMCA; and for former US Congressman Buddy MacKay.

 Darcie earned a Bachelor of Arts Degree in Economics and Political Science from Drew University in New Jersey and a Master of Business Administration in International Management from Thunderbird School of Global Management in Arizona.
 She is proficient in Mandarin Chinese.

 International Sales Manager